chuanqixu/anki-quick-ai/README.md

 2. query: Query used to search for notes.
 The query grammar is the same as Anki browse, which can be found in the [official manual](https://docs.ankiweb.net/searching.html).
 3. note_field: The field whose values will be used to replace {response} placeholder in `prompt_list`.
 The note field can be found in "Browse->Note Types".
 4. prompt_list: A list of prompts that will be sent to OpenAI.
 In the prompt, you can use custom placeholders, which are sandwiched with `#`, e.x., `#language#`.
 Placeholders will be replaced before sending to OpenAI.
 It is designed for you to quickly change the prompt.
-   1. `#response#`: **This is a keyword**.
-In the first prompt, this will be replaced with a list of strings, which are values of the `note_field` in notes searched by `query`.
-In other prompts, this will be replaced with the previous response from OpenAI.
+   1. `#field_value#`: This will be replaced with a list of strings, which are values of the `note_field` in notes searched by `query`.
+   2. `#response#`: **This is a keyword**.
+This will be replaced with the previous response from OpenAI.
-   2. `#language#`: **This is a keyword**.
+   3. `#language#`: **This is a keyword**.
 This will be replaced with `language_list` in the settings.
 See below.
-   3. `#name#`: This will be replaced with the value you set in `placeholder`, see below. **Do not specify "response" or "language" as the name, since they have their special usage.**
+   4. `#custom#`: You can specify your custom placeholder.
+This will be replaced with the value you set in `placeholder`, see below. **Do not specify "field_value", "response", or "language" as the name, since they have their special usage.**
 5. placeholder: A dict contains customized placeholders.
 The key is the name of the placeholder.
-The value is another dict, whose key is the index of the prompt that will be replaced, and the value is the string to replace the placeholder. **You cannot and do not need to specify "response" or "language".**
+The value is another dict, whose key is the index of the prompt that will be replaced, and the value is the string to replace the placeholder. **You cannot and do not need to specify "field_value", "response", or "language".**

    For example:
    ```json